Web Content Display

 DAKSHINAYANA: The six months of the sun's southern path.

-DAM: Control of senses and indriyas.
+DAMA: 2nd Sampatti; control of the senses and indriyas.

-DARSHAN: Vision of someone's inner Reality.
+DARSHAN: Vision of someone’s inner Reality; seeing.

 DEVA VANI: Divine voice.

-DEVATA: A god; cosmic personality.
+DEVATA (DEVATAA): A god; cosmic personality.

 DEVI UPSAKA: A Devi (Mother-Goddess) worshipper.
 Tantrik worship.

-DHARANA (or DHARNA): Mental focus (sixth limb of Patanjali's yoga).
+DHARANA OR DHARNA: Mental focus (sixth limb of Patanjali's yoga).

 DHARMA: A term with many applications, depending on the context: duty; righteousness; destined way; truth; virtue; that which upholds.